rowdyrotifer/clanvas/README.md

 echo "login https://canvas.school.edu bOYc5cOIldA3eB9NTr7X0Um9Z8TPMACb0HtdgHTMtp10T5UKH0b4HOqTmOCvWZlYRpJ9dN" > ~/.clanvasrc
 ```

-Additionally, you should change the permissions of this file so that other users of your computer cannot read your API token and consequently access your account.
+**Important**: you should change the permissions of this file so that other users of your computer cannot read your API token and consequently gain access your account. `chmod 600` specifies that only the file owner may read and write the file.

 ```
 chmod 600 ~/.clanvasrc